 For everyone else, you need to take the time to learn a few things about carpet specifications so you can get the most bang for your buck.
 Learn about Carpet Specifications

 Let me be brutally frank, if you choose carpet that cannot handle your foot traffic it WILL wear out faster than you expect.
 Maybe you want your new rug to last for ten years.
 How will you feel when it wears out in five years or less?
 Will you be in a position to replace your carpet again in five years?
 Or will you have to live with an ugly, matted down and worn out rug for another five years.

-Never blindly trust what any salesperson tells you.
-In the end, YOU will be solely responsible for the carpet you select.
-You cannot go back to the carpet store and complain that the salesperson forced you buy the wrong carpet.
+Never blindly trust what any one salesperson tells you.
+In the end, YOU will be solely responsible for the carpet and padding you purchase.
+You cannot go back to the carpet store and complain that the salesperson made you buy the wrong grade of carpet.

 Don't Trust Manufacturers Warranty Limits or Wear Ratings

 You should never trust the manufacturer's warranty or rating system to make your selection.
 Many carpet manufacturers use a scale of 1 to 5 to reflect how durable the carpet is rated based on a typical family of four scenario.

 There is absolutely no guarantee that your new carpet will wear well for ten years unless YOU select the right grade or quality of carpet!
 And even if you do choose a carpet that can handle your amount of foot traffic, you still must choose the right pad, and have it all installed correctly.

-Carpet Care and Maintenance?
+Proper Carpet Care and Maintenance?

 It's very important.
-Let me give you a simple example, it doesn't matter if you buy a new Ford Fiesta or a new Mercedes Benz SL500, if you don't change the oil and do the necessary maintenance any new car will not last as long as it was designed to.
+Let me give you a simple example, it doesn't matter if you buy a new Ford Focus or a new Mercedes Benz, if you don't change the oil and do the necessary maintenance any new car, regardless of it's purchase price, will not last as long as it was designed to.